Review of The Callisto Protocol. Killed space | Video games, Games

 It is to beat, because most of the time you will have to deal with enemies with the help of an electrified police baton, occasionally shooting from a few firearms.

 At first it seems that the developers really came up with something fresh and driving.
 To win the fight, you need to carefully monitor the movements of the enemy, dodge in the right direction and inflict a series of blows with a club.
-No warnings about an attack in the manner of Assassin’s Creed – you will have to rely only on your reaction.
+No warnings regarding an attack in the manner of Assassin’s Creed – you will have to rely only on your reaction.
 As the battle progresses, pictograms appear on the enemy’s body, which, when fired, can cause increased damage.

 Every punch feels heavy, and it feels like Jacob is a heavyweight fighter.
 The pistol is also a joy to shoot, although other types of firearms have failed and feel somehow flat and the same.
 And somewhere at the beginning of the game, Jacob receives a gravitational glove, which the guards used to torture prisoners – with its help, you can attract opponents and objects.
 Moreover, all weapons and gloves can be upgraded on 3D printers, and all upgrades change the appearance of guns.
 Sounds great, but there is one thing.

 When striking, Jacob focuses on a single target, and one-on-one fights are extremely rare in The Callisto Protocol – the game imposes skirmishes with groups of enemies.
 When the main character is attacked by a crowd, the battle can often be considered lost in advance, because no one will wait until you finish the chosen target.
 And how do you dodge them all at once?
-The glove could save, but it is so inconvenient to control it that in the heat of battle it turns out to be useless, although it is pleasant to scatter opponents on spikes with it from afar before the fight.
+The glove might save, but it is so inconvenient to control it that in the heat of battle it turns out to be useless, although it is pleasant to scatter opponents on spikes with it from afar before the fight.

 Review of The Callisto Protocol.
 Killed space 1